 (B) For tanks storing hazardous substances, sampled and tested at least once every 14 days for the presence of the stored substance.

-(c) Wells used for monitoring or testing for liquids on the groundwater at new installations, and constructed in accordance with Paragraph (b) of this Rule, shall be deemed to be permitted in accordance with the requirements of 15A NCAC 02C .0105.
+(c) Wells used for monitoring or testing for free product in the groundwater at new installations and constructed in accordance with Paragraph (b) of this Rule shall be deemed to be permitted in accordance with the requirements of 15A NCAC 02C .0105.

-(d) Any person completing or abandoning any well, used for testing of vapors or monitoring for liquids on the groundwater, shall submit the record required by Rule 0 .0114(b) of the Well Construction Standards (15A NCAC 2C .0100).
+(d) Any person completing or abandoning any well used for testing of vapors or monitoring for free product in the groundwater shall submit the record required by Rule 15A NCAC 02C .0114(b) .

-(e) The site assessments required by 40 CFR 280.43(e)(6) and 40 CFR 280.43(f)(7) shall be conducted by or under the supervision of a person qualified to assess site conditions.